50 Things to See in the Sky

 Sarah Barker is an accomplished astrophysicist and award-winning documentary film producer.
 She has collaborated with NASA, National Geographic, the Science Channel, Animal Planet, and the BBC.
 Originally from England, she currently lives in Brooklyn, New York.

 Maria Nilsson is a freelance illustrator based in London.
 Her work can also be found in 50 Things to Do with a Penknife and 40 Knots and How to Tie Them.

 "[Astrophysicist and television producer Sarah Barker] shares her enthusiasm in 50 Things to See in the Sky, a richly illustrated, layperson-friendly guide to everything from constellations to quasars and how to find them.
 Step-by-step instructions and helpful diagrams ensure that beginners won't get overwhelmed...
-Maria Nilsson's whimsical and accurate drawings enhance the book's tasteful blue-and-white color scheme, while a glossary and a closing section on resources such as star map apps guarantee that readers will soon be looking to the skies for themselves."Scientific American:
+Maria Nilsson's whimsical and accurate drawings enhance the book's tasteful blue-and-white color scheme, while a glossary and a closing section on resources such as star map apps guarantee that readers will soon be looking to the skies for themselves."School Library Journal:

 "In this stargazer's guide (with a glow-in-the-dark cover), astrophysicist Barker gives tips for finding celestial phenomena with or without a telescope.
 She shares practical tips and tricks to navigate the boundless sky, such as how to identify the constellation Orion, spot the red supergiant star Betelgeuse and even locate the Apollo 11 moon landing site.
 The amusing illustrations and maps come in handy to identify the right time and place for observing.
 Although only 50 sights are highlighted, there is much more to explore out there.
 As Barker writes, 'the sky isn't the limit---the sky has no limit.'"